 Well, I was supposed to start this off with a video of our flashing family of carved pumpkins but the format of my camera's videos doesn't seem to work here!!
 So, albeit bummed, I will continue with the posting (but dang it, those pumpkins were cool!!)

 This time of year is one of our favorites - warm days, chilly nights, fires in the fireplace and everything popping with gorgeous colors.
-We live in the Blue Ridge mountains and the changing of the leave
+We live in the Blue Ridge mountains and the changing of the leaves is, most years, spectacular.
+And we spend lots of time outdoors.

 And there is an abundance of fall produce around here.
 Lots of pumpkins.
 So in addition to getting pumpkins to carve, I got one to cook.
 I decided to make one of our favorite types of food - Thai, but instead of using sweet potatoes or butternut squash, I am going to use pumpkin!!
 Not quite a seasonal tradition, but yummy nonetheless.